michaelsballoni/gonedb/README.md

 As far as gonedb goes, being a graph database is nothing fancier than nodes with optional payloads, links between nodes with optional payloads, and name-value properties on nodes and links

-The best way to dive in is to check out the pkg/cmd.go class and run the associated cmd application so you can play around
+The best way to dive in is to check out cmd application and its associated pkg/cmd.go class

-Run these commands to flex things a bit:
+Run these commands to flex things at your prompt:

+    C:\Users\...\source\gonedb\cmd> go run cmd.go cmd-test.db
+    db_file: cmd-test.db file_exists: false
+    Opening database...
+    SQLite version: 3.46.1
+    Setting up gonedb schema...done!
+    >
     > make root
     > cd root
     root> seed ..\..
     root> scramblelinks
+    links created: 635
     root> bloomcloud

-seed walks the file system at the path adding nodes to the current node, recursively.
-Use whatever directory path relative to the cwd, or absolute directory path, that will give you 1000's of file system entries, without blowing up your system
-I use ..\.. as it blows up nicely on my system
+make creates a new node with the given name in the current node seed walks the file system at the path, adding nodes to the current node, recursively Use whatever directory path relative to the cwd, or absolute directory path, that will give you lots of file system entries I use ..\\.. as it blows up nicely on my system

-scramblelinks walks the count of all nodes adding links between a random from node and a random to node.
+scramblelinks walks all nodes adding random links

-bloomcloud builds a cloud using the current node as seed, then extends out three generations, outputting the new links at each go.
+bloomcloud builds a cloud using the current node as seed, then expands out three generations, outputting the new links at each iteration.
 This can really blow up your console!

 ## So What Is GoneDB for?
-You add your nodes and links with payloads and properties to the database, then you can search for nodes and links\
+You add your nodes and links with payloads and properties to the database\
+Then you can traverse nodes using the tree, or using links, and you can search for nodes and links\
-You can create "clouds" of links growing out from a seed node and enumerate the generations of nodes and links that bloomed
+You can create clouds of links growing out from a seed node, and enumerate the generations of nodes and links that bloomed

+# Reference

 ## Nodes
     type Node struct {